san antonio DEL tequendama

 In 1950 there were plans to turn it into an 18-story luxury hotel; but they never came to fruition.
 It was quickly discovered the building’s foundation had been severely degraded – generally due to the fact that the Bogota River had become nightmarishly contaminated – and could not support any more weight.

 The smell of the heavily polluted river below also contributed to the demise of the hotel.
-Apparently at its worse the smell was positively nauseating and the river was completely unable to support life.
+Apparently, at its worse the smell was positively nauseating and the river was completely unable to support life.
 All in a place that once been known for its wide diversity of both plant and animal life.

 In the 1990’s the hotel finally shut down completely due to decades of falling guest numbers and finances.
 Between the 90’s and 2011 the abandoned building was only visited infrequently by urban explorers and paranormal investigators.